 The council offers a number of other permits.
-These include permits for disabled persons, Doctors, Places of Worship, temporary, courtesy, replacement and special permits, with 600 issued in 2018-19.
-There is also an Essential Users Permit; this scheme enables staff working for accredited public sector and charitable organisations to park a vehicle in a CPZ whilst carrying out official duties.
+These include permits for disabled persons, Doctors, Places of Worship, temporary, courtesy, replacement and special permits.
+There is also an Essential Users Permit; this permit enables individual employees, who work for certain public sector and charitable organisations that perform a statutory service on behalf of the council, to park a vehicle in a controlled parking zone, as part of carrying out official duties.
+This includes the provision of residential or community care, health care, social housing management and highway maintenance works